inkOfPixel/inkofpixel.com/_site/posts/sms-marketing.md

       option.

-      Text messages are simple, direct, bried, and personal.
+      Text messages are simple, direct, brief, and personal.
 These characteristics are very desirable when interacting with a customer.
       Personalized text messaging has emerged as a way for consumers to connect 1:1 with brands.
 Having an opportunity to build highly engaged communities